internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 mkdir shared
 ```

-Then create a `package.json` file within that directory and make it `commonjs` to bridge the gap between the client and server code.
+Then create a `package.json` file within that directory and make the type `commonjs` to bridge the gap between the client and server code.
 Create the file:

 ```bash
 cd shared && touch package.json